tweag/bsides-tampa-workshop/part2/README.md

 3. The detected location

 If you wish, you can remove the key from your forked repository and commit and push the change.
+Remember we can use the steps provided in `part1` to remove a file from Git.

 Re-visit this screen and then choose an option from the `Close as` drop down to close out the finding, for example `Revoked`